HOME Blog Dear Guests,

 Since Angama Mara welcomed back our first DC19* guests in August of last year, Nicky has been watching them with a mixture of deep admiration and thankful sympathy for what our guests have to endure to reach us

-Above: The elated Angama Mara team welcome some of the first guests back to the lodge
+The elated Angama Mara team welcoming first guests back to the lodge after AC (After-Covid)

 Since the cane-wielding Thomas Cook led his group of 28 tourists to Egypt early in 1869, travellers to Africa, as we know them today, have never looked back.
 Before the modern traveller went on safari, travel to and through Africa was confined to traders, explorers, missionaries, and colony-seeking European monarchs.
 Travel to the ‘dark continent’ was regarded as months-long adventures filled with the terrifying Great Unknown.
 Why, just this past weekend a Spanish family booked their safari to Angama on Wednesday, flew to Kenya on Thursday, arrived in the Mara on Friday, and flew back home on Sunday night.
 How travel has changed.